 The pass is physically challenging and takes an entire day to cross it.
 However, it is still manageable for those who are physically fit but may not have prior mountaineering experience.

 The Manaslu Circuit trek offers a stunning view of a snow-capped mountain range and the ancient trail along with mixed culture, heritage, and hospitality of authentic Hindu and Tibetan-style Buddhist village.

 The Manaslu Himalayan region is an adventurous trekking region in Nepal.
 The beauty of Manaslu is unpredictable.
-The trekking to Manaslu area is considered one of the finest destination of Nepal.
+The trekking to the Manaslu area is considered one of the finest destinations of Nepal.

-The area is highlighted by two culture; Gorkha which is the ancestral seat of the reigning Shah dynasty and the temple of Manakamana.
+The area is highlighted by two cultures; Gorkha which is the ancestral seat of the reigning Shah dynasty and the temple of Manakamana.

 The trek requires a Restricted Area Permit and trekkers travel in a group of at least two people with a registered guide is mandatory.
-Nepal Sanctuary Treks carefully plan and pay attention to detail and design trek itinerary just the way you want and deliver all information required for client’s safety, comfort, and pleasure.
+Nepal Sanctuary Treks carefully plan and pay attention to detail and design trek itinerary just the way you want and deliver all information required for the client’s safety, comfort, and pleasure.
 With the support and guidance of our trek specialist, you can co-create a trekking itinerary to suit your style, taste, and physical fitness.

 If you are family with elder children, adventure seeker, and school groups then its perfect to embark this journey.
-The trek offers you to be familiar with the delights of trekking, admiring the beauty of nature and opportunity to learn about authentic local culture and lifestyle.
+The trek offers you to be familiar with the delights of trekking, admiring the beauty of nature and the opportunity to learn about authentic local culture and lifestyle.

 The best season to visit the region is from March to May in spring and September to December during the winter.